cmendible/cmendible.github.io/_posts/2017-01-16-net-core-and-nancyfx-can-writing-a-webapi-get-any-simpler.md

 author: Carlos Mendible
 layout: post
 image: /wp-content/uploads/2017/01/nancy.jpg
+description: '.Net Core and NancyFX: can writing a WebApi get any simpler?'
 categories:
   - dotNetCore
-tags:
-  - ASP.NET Core
-  - NancyFX
-  - WebAPI
+tags: aspNetCore NancyFX WebAPI
 ---
 Last Thursday I attended a Meetup hosted by my friends of <a href="https://twitter.com/mscodersmadrid" target="_blank">@MsCodersMadrid</a> in Madrid where, thanks to <a href="https://twitter.com/snavarropino" target="_blank">@snavarropino</a>, I learned a bit about the **<a href="http://nancyfx.org/" target="_blank">NancyFX</a>** open source framework.